react-navigation/react-navigation.github.io/docs/tab-based-navigation.md

 Let's dissect this:

 - `tabBarIcon` is a supported option in bottom tab navigator.
 So we know we can use it on our screen components in the `options` prop, but in this case chose to put it in the `screenOptions` prop of `Tab.Navigator` in order to centralize the icon configuration for convenience.
-- `tabBarIcon` is a function that is given the `focused` state, `tintColor`, and `horizontal` param, which is a boolean.
+- `tabBarIcon` is a function that is given the `focused` state, `color`, and `size` params.
 If you take a peek further down in the configuration you will see `tabBarOptions` and `activeTintColor` and `inactiveTintColor`.
 These default to the the iOS platform defaults, but you can change them here.
-The `tintColor` that is passed through to the `tabBarIcon` is either the active or inactive one, depending on the `focused` state (focused is active).
-The orientation state `horizontal` is `true` when the device is in landscape, otherwise is `false` for portrait.
+The `color` that is passed through to the `tabBarIcon` is either the active or inactive one, depending on the `focused` state (focused is active).
+The `size` is the size of the icon expected by the tab bar.
-- Read the [full API reference](bottom-tab-navigator.html) for further information on `createBottomTabNavigator` configuration options.
+- Read the [full API reference](bottom-tab-navigator.md) for further information on `createBottomTabNavigator` configuration options.

 ## Add badges to icons